karser/KarserRecaptcha3Bundle/README.md

 Notes:
 - The `action_name` parameter is [reCAPTCHA v3 action](https://developers.google.com/recaptcha/docs/v3#actions) which identifies the submission of this particular form in the Google reCAPTCHA dashboard, and confirming it is as expected in the backend is a recommended extra security step.
 - The `script_nonce_csp` parameter is optional.
 You must use the same nonce as in your Content-Security Policy header.
+- The `locale` parameter is optional.
+It defaults to English and controls the language on the reCaptcha widget.

 ### How to use reCAPTCHA globally (meaning even in China):